Colin-Loh/100DaysOfAzure/Journey/001/Readme.md

 * VPN Gateway is made up of a special subnet called GatewaySubnet inside each Vnet
 * It uses a public IP address for each VPN gateway to establish connectivity versus VPN Peer that uses private IP
-* Utilise IPSec site-to-site VPN tunnel that encrypts all connectivity going through the gateway This ensures that the data is still secure even if someone has manage to penetrate the VPN tunnel.
+* Utilise IPSec site-to-site VPN tunnel that encrypts all connectivity going through the gateway.

+This ensures that the data is still secure even if someone has manage to penetrate the VPN tunnel.

 <p align="center">